 I found an injured bird.
 What should I do?

 If you suspect that the bird hit a window, see our instructions here.
-Injured birds can brought to the Wild Bird Care Centre (734 Moodie Dr) between 8 a.m and 4 p.m., 365 days per year, or at any time to Safe Wings Ottawa’s facilities in the Glebe, but please first call 613-216-8999.
+Injured birds can brought to the Wild Bird Care Centre (734 Moodie Dr, 613-828-2849) between 8 a.m and 4 p.m., 365 days per year, or by prior arrangement to Safe Wings.
+Because Safe Wings’ volunteer rehabber operates out of a private home, you must first call 613-216-8999 for the address, and to ensure that someone is available to take the bird.

 I found a baby bird on the ground.
 What should I do?